Cindy Morgan: Career

 Morgan did not participate in the making of Tron: Legacy, the 2010 sequel to the 1982 film, nor does she appear in any of the retrospective materials produced in conjunction with the sequel for use in a DVD/Blu-ray reissue of the film in 2011.
-She did reunite with her costar Bruce Boxleitner in character as Lora, in a mock news conference on April 2, 2010, promoting the release of Tron Legacy.
+She did reunite with her costar Bruce Boxleitner in character as Lora Baines, in a mock news conference on April 2, 2010, promoting the release of Tron: Legacy.